katbates/london-bicycles/README.md

 # london-bicycles project in SQL and Tableau

 ## Overview
 This project uses the london_bicycles public dataset on BigQuery.
 I run SQL queries to gather insights from the dataset about bike useage in London.
-I then export the output to tableau to visualise the insights.

 The questions I asked of the data were:
 1. What is the most popular cycle station?